MatthijsKamstra/haxephp/docs/03web_routes/about.md

 The next chapter will focus on that part.

-This will use the `php.Lib.print` function that prints some raw string (without adding debug information).
+This will use the `php.Lib.print` (or `neko.Lib.print`) function that prints some raw string (without adding debug information).
 It will print the parameters sent by the browser.

 There is also a lot of useful functionality available in the Web class.
 Read up on that here: [http://api.haxe.org/php/Web.html](http://api.haxe.org/php/Web.html)